 Running Cables Under Wooden Floors

-Typically, it is much easier to run the cables under the floor, however this is not really possible when there is a concrete floor, hence the safety zones described above to run the cables down to the switches and sockets.
+Typically, it is much easier to run the cables under a floor than to chase out walls, however this is not really possible when there is a concrete floor, hence the safety zones described above to run the cables down to the switches and sockets.

-There are rules about where you can notch and drill through joist too.
-This weakens the joist and therefore is controlled to ensure that the joists are safe.
-We have more information and a handy joist notch and hole calculator to make life easier – click here.
+These are just some of the rules about where you can notch and drill through joists.
+Any form of notch or hole weakens the joist and therefore is controlled to ensure that the joists are safe.

 If these guidelines cannot be followed the cable needs to be protected as described above.